Large Language Model assisted Hybrid Fuzzing: Related Work

 \section{Related Work}

-\subsubsection{\textbf{Hybrid Fuzzing}}
+\subsection{{Hybrid Fuzzing}}

-Hybrid fuzzing was first introduced through hybrid concolic testing \cite{rapuk2007hybrid}, which combines random testing with concolic execution. \driller \cite{driller} was the first tool to integrate greybox fuzzing with concolic execution, demonstrating effectiveness in uncovering vulnerabilities in DARPA's Cyber Grand Challenge (CGC) subjects.
+Hybrid fuzzing was first introduced through hybrid concolic testing \cite{rapuk2007hybrid}, which combines random testing with concolic execution. \driller \cite{driller} was the first tool to integrate greybox fuzzing with concolic execution, demonstrating effectiveness in uncovering vulnerabilities in the 2016 DARPA's Cyber Grand Challenge subjects.
 However, \driller struggles to scale to large real-world programs due to the performance bottlenecks inherent in concolic execution.
 To address this limitation, \qsym \cite{qsym} introduces fast symbolic emulation, accelerated constraint solving, and efficient environment modeling.
 Building on this, \intriguer \cite{intriguer} further improves performance by adopting field-level constraint solving.
-However, these approaches still require language translation, making symbolic emulation time-consuming.
-With recent advancements in large language models (LLMs), we explore the potential to eliminate the need for language translation, enabling a lightweight concolic execution framework.
+Continuing these works, \tool also aims to improve the efficacy of concolic execution, but by leveraging recent advancements in large language models (LLMs) and eliminating the need for translation from a high-level programming language to logic formulas.

-In contrast to improving the performance of concolic execution, several hybrid fuzzers \cite{digfuzz, meuzz, pangolin} aim to enhance seed synchronization and scheduling. \digfuzz \cite{digfuzz} employs a Monte Carlo-based probabilistic path prioritization model to guide concolic execution in solving the most challenging paths. \meuzz \cite{meuzz} leverages machine learning to predict which seeds are likely to yield better fuzzing results, while \pangolin \cite{pangolin} preserves exploration states to guide mutation and constraint solving.
-These general strategies are applicable to various hybrid fuzzers, including our tool, to enhance overall performance.
+In contrast to improving the performance of concolic execution, several hybrid fuzzers \cite{digfuzz, meuzz, pangolin, hybrid} aim to improve seed synchronization and scheduling. \digfuzz \cite{digfuzz} employs a Monte Carlo-based probabilistic path prioritization model to guide concolic execution to solve the most challenging paths. \meuzz \cite{meuzz} leverages machine learning to predict which seeds are likely to yield better fuzzing results, while \pangolin \cite{pangolin} preserves exploration states to guide mutation and constraint solving.
+Based on evaluating all previous hybrid fuzzers, \cofuzz \cite{hybrid} introduced a coordinated strategy to better integrate greybox fuzzing and concolic execution.
+These general strategies are applicable to various hybrid fuzzers, including \tool, to enhance overall performance.
+However, \tool itself does not target improving seed synchronization and scheduling.

-\subsubsection{\textbf{Concolic Execution}}
+\subsection{{Concolic Execution}}